Franck-Delaplace/BooN/README.md

 <h3> Real case study </h3>
 A real case study on breast cancer is available.
 <code>breast-cancer-study.py</code>  is a python program defining all the steps of the analysis using <code>boon.py</code> library.
- This example aims to identify the causes of breast cancer and to predict the therapeutic targets of cancer.
+ This example aims to identify the causes of breast cancer and to predict the therapeutic targets.
 <code>breast-cancer.boon</code> contains the Boolean network related to breast cancer study that can be used interactively with <code>boonify.py</code>.
-The analysis is decomposed in two phases: first, predicting mutations causing breast cancer, and next predicting therapeutic actions by cancer type to facilitate a cure.
-In this section, we detail the operations to apply with <code>boonify.py</code> to achieve these predictions.
+The analysis is decomposed in two phases: first, we will consider the prediction of mutations causing breast cancer, and then the prediction of therapeutic actions by cancer type in order to cure.
+In this section, we will detail the operations to apply with boonify.py in order to achieve these predictions.
-Following and testing this scenario will certainly contribute to deeply understand the potentiality of BooN for regulatory network analysis and its philosophy.
+Following and testing this scenario will contribute to a deeper understanding of the potentiality of BooN for regulatory network analysis and its philosophy.
 <h4> Start the analysis </h4>
 <ul>
 <li> first open <code>breast-cancer.boon</code> file.
 The model depicts a regulatory network in normal cell conditions.</li>